zoom/webhook-sample/README.md

    > NOTE: [I've put ngrok in my PATH so I can call it globally.](https://stackoverflow.com/a/36759493/6592510)

-1. Copy the ngrok https url displayed in terminal.
-In your apps Event notification endpoint URL input, paste your ngrok https url.
+1. Copy the ngrok https url and paste it in the Bot endpoint URL input on your Zoom App's Features section.
 Remember to include `/webhook` path.
-Then click "Validate".

    Example: `https://abc123.ngrok.io/webhook`

+1. Click "Validate".

    ![Zoom Webhook Configuration](https://developers.zoom.us/img/nextImageExportOptimizer/webhook-validate-opt-640.WEBP "Zoom Webhook Configuration")